Can you use multiple monitors with Remote Desktop?

 How to use multiple monitors with Remote Desktop?

 Here are four methods for using Remote Desktop with multiple monitors on Windows 11, 10, 8, and 7.
-However, it should be noted that when using Remote Desktop, Windows 7 Professional does not natively support multiple monitors.
+However, it should be noted that when using Remote Desktop, Remote Desktop multiple monitors won't work in Windows 7 Professional as it does not natively support multiple monitors.
 Users must purchase an expensive upgrade to Windows 7 Enterprise or Ultimate editions, or to a newer Windows release, in order to use this feature.

 Way 1.
 Configure RDP